karttur/arduino/_posts/2020/2020-09-22-component-uvb-laser.markdown

 [Prophotonix](https://www.prophotonix.com/led-and-laser-products/laser-diodes/?gclid=EAIaIQobChMIiI2fqaz_6wIVQemyCh0IogMZEAAYAiAAEgKNh_D_BwE) offers a range of laser diodes from Ushio, Osram, Panasonic, QSI and Ondax.
 [Laserdiodesource](https://www.laserdiodesource.com/) is a similar marketplace for laser diodes.

 Other than red lasers, I have not really found any vendor in Sweden that sells neither green, not blue (or UV) laser components in Sweden.
-Some are avialble at [highcap.se](https://highcap.se/product_search.php?search_query=lasermodul), but at exaggerated prices.
+Some are available at [highcap.se](https://highcap.se/product_search.php?search_query=lasermodul), but at exaggerated prices.
 Laser pointers of different wavelengths are available from [ledmegastore.se](https://ledmegastore.se).

 ### Blue lasers